Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Application: Flat FLRW Universe

 \subsection{Era after Decoupling of Matter and Radiation}

-Once protons and electrons have combined to form hydrogen, the radiation pressure will be negligible, and the equations of state will be those of a nonrelativistic monatomic perfect gas with three degrees of freedom.
-These are given by the equations of state [see Ref.~\cite{c8}, Eqs.~(15.8.20)--(15.8.21), and Ref.~\cite{2001CQGra..18.3917M}, Eq.~(13)]:
+Once protons and electrons have combined to form hydrogen, radiation pressure will be negligible and the equations of state will be those of a nonrelativistic, monatomic, perfect gas with three degrees of freedom.
+Therefore, pressure can be neglected in the background universe.
+However, the momentum conservation law~(\ref{eq:mom2-bw-nul}) indicates that, in order to study the evolution of density perturbations, one must consider pressure perturbations, since density perturbations are static~(\ref{eq:non-rel-lim}) in a pressureless fluid.
+According to the literature [see Ref.\,\cite{2001CQGra..18.3917M}, Eq.\,(13), and Ref.\,\cite{c8}, Eqs.\,(15.8.20)--(15.8.21)], we use the following equations of state for a nonrelativistic gas:

 In these expressions, the symbol $k_{\text{B}}$ represents Boltzmann's constant, the quantity $m$ denotes the proton rest mass, and the temperature of the matter is indicated by the symbol $T$.
 The rest mass energy density is $nmc^{2}$ and the kinetic energy density is $\tfrac{3}{2}nk_{\text{B}}T$.
-The elimination of the temperature, $T$, from the equations of state~(\ref{state-mat}), yields the equation of state for the pressure [see Ref.~\cite{c8}, Eq.~(2.10.27)]: